 Subject Content Candidates should Overview of the Organisation List and describe the main PC components as listed throughout the rest of this module. of a Computer System It should be noted that: 1.
 The assumed computer architecture follows the Von Neumann model; 2.
 Candidates should be able to explain the main PC components within the Von Neumann model, including connections with Main Memory and I/O Subsystems through the System Bus.
 The System Bus Be able to explain the use and function of the System Bus as a means of communication between components.
-The following aspects of Buses should be considered: Address Bus; Data Bus; Control Bus.
-The following properties/attributes should be understood: Bus size consideration; System clock; Interfacing devices to a common Bus using the method of decoders; Synchronous and Asynchronous data transfer.
+The following aspects of Buses should be considered: 1.
+Address Bus; 2.
+Data Bus; 3.
+Control Bus.
+The following properties/attributes should be understood: 1.
+Bus size consideration; 2.
+System clock; 3.
+Interfacing devices to a common Bus using the method of decoders; 4.
+Synchronous and Asynchronous data transfer.
 Be able to give a description of memory read and write cycles.
 Bus size considerations must involve the difference in Bus widths for the Data Bus in comparison to the word length, and for the Address Bus in comparison to the addressable space.
 Size considerations are not to be specific, but general in terms of the comparisons noted above.
 Questions should be set with a limit of 16 bits in mind and answers can be submitted in index form.

+Memory

-Memory Draw the organisation of typical RAM and ROM Memory chips, in terms or: 1.
-Data input and output lines; 2.
-Address input lines; 3.
-Write enable line 5.
-Write enable line.
-Describe and explain the characteristics and applications of RAM type memory chips, in terms of: 1.
-Dynamic RAM; 2.
+Draw the organisation of typical RAM and ROM Memory chips, in terms of:

+- 1. Data input and output lines;

+- 2. Address input lines;

+- 3. Write enable line.

+Describe and explain the characteristics and applications of RAM type memory chips, in terms of:

+- 1. Dynamic RAM; - 2.
 Static RAM.

-Describe and explain the characteristics and applications of ROM type memory chips of the type: 1.
-ROM 2.
-EPROM 3.
-PROM 4.
-EEPROM ONE application of each case is expected when comparing different types of ROM.
+Describe and explain the characteristics and applications of ROM type memory chips of the type:

+- 1. ROM

+- 2. EPROM

+- 3. PROM

+- 4. EEPROM

+ONE application of each case is expected when comparing different types of ROM.

 Outline the function of Memory Address Map.
 Outline the connection between the memory and the CPU through the use of address decoders (the function of address decoders is to be explained and can be drawn in any schematic form that conveys the functional meaning of the decoder).

 Applicants may be asked to draw a typical RAM/ROM chip outlining the following components: Chip Select lines; Data Input Lines; Data Output Lines; Control Lines (write/read enable lines); Address Lines.

 The Memory Address Map is a general pictorial representation of how RAM is segmented.
-The Memory Address Map outlines general processes which are to load into memory, also showing static and dynamic allocation of programs and the difference between these types. diagram.
-CPU Draw the CPU model and provide an overview of its main components.
-Read and understand the CDU's instruction set and instruction format pertaining to either RISC or CISC architectures as listed in Appendix A of this document.
+The Memory Address Map outlines general processes which are to load into memory, also showing static and dynamic allocation of programs and the difference between these types.
+Applicants should not be asked to quote specific address ranges for this diagram.

+CPU

+Draw the CPU model and provide an overview of its main components.

+Read and understand the CPU's instruction set and instruction format pertaining to either RISC or CISC architectures as listed in Appendix A of this document.

 Provide a brief description of registers including MAR, MDR/MBR, CIR, PC and General-Purpose Registers.
 Candidates may only be asked to diagrammatically represent interactions between the above-listed registers.

 Explain the function of the Control Unit and the Arithmetic Logic Unit.
 Basic knowledge of the function of both units is sufficient.

 List the steps involved in the "fetch", "decode" and "execute" cycles in terms of Buses and Registers used.

 Explain the use of a stack structure and its role in subroutine transfer.